etidart/TorrServer-slim/README.md

 - Just launch the executable and get working service on `localhost:8090` (default).
 - On Linux systems with systemd you can install and enable `torrserver.service` which will run program automatically on each startup.

+### Interaction with the service

+Developer of this fork recommends 3 options:

+- using the original web panel (it is not included in this fork)
+- using python script `torrservercli.py` (not all api endpoints are implemented)
+- using other web frontends (such as lampa)

 ## Removed features

 - web frontend